the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/projects/_index.md

 {{< figure src="images/courses/cs9/unit00/00_project_2020_austin.gif" width="75%" title="by Austin" >}}
 {{< /columns >}}

-This project will be assessed on the following criteria:
+**This project will be assessed on the following criteria:**
-- planning
+- project managment
 - iterative development
 - readability
 - abstraction
 - decomposition

-For each criteria you will be assessed on a score from 0-3:
+**For each criteria you will be assessed on a score from 0-3:**
 - 0 - no evidence of the practice
 - 1 - limited evidence of the practice
 - 2 - adequate evidence of the practice